Link Search Menu Expand Document

 Feature Detection (SIFT)

-Feature detection consists in extracting keypoints (pixel locations) in an image.
+Feature detection consists of extracting keypoints (pixel locations) in an image.
 In order to track features reliably from frame to frame, we need to specify what is a good feature to detect.

 The ideal features in an image are the ones that have the following properties: